apbaum/SEED-Lab/Mini Project/Computer Vision Documentation/Reference Code/README.md

-This file contains reference code for the work done on the mini project.
+This folder contains reference code for the work done on the mini project.